jillnano/CCGAN-VC/README.md

 $ python weight.py
 ```

-It prints max and min weight connected to one hot vector
+It prints max and min weight connected to one-hot vectors.